 [36:13] Maybe get some... protein infused waffles.

 [36:17] Breakfast for lunch.

-[36:18] Unfortunately not know what what what actually is happening here during power hour is that workers are told to work as fast as possible.
-A time to track in whoever is the fastest gets a prize in one Warehouse would even the price might have been.
+[36:18] Unfortunately not.
+No what—[chuckles] what, what actually is happening here during Power Hour is that workers are told to work as fast as possible.
+Their times are track, and whoever is the fastest gets a prize.
+In one warehouse, what do you think the prize might've been even?

 [36:34] A brand new Tesla vehicle.

 [36:36] No Elon Musk promises frozen yogurt if they do well, but Amazon has a different type of prize, one more guess.

 [36:43] You get to be manager for the day, and whip all your, your former co-workers with the nine tails that every Amazon warehouse manager employs, you know, to motivate its workers.

 [36:56] Ah no not quite—uh they won a cookie.